Research

 Over the years I have worked on a variety of topics in the fields of modern Jewish, Holocaust and digital history.

-While in Göttingen between 2013-2017, I turned my attention to Holocaust history and the question of how egodocuments shape the constructon of its memory.
+While in Göttingen between 2013-2017, I turned my attention to Holocaust history and the question of how egodocuments have shaped the constructon of its memory.
 At the Lichtenberg Kolleg for Advanced Studies, I was responsible for the annotations of a new critical scholarly edition of the diaries of Anne Frank and conducted research on Jews in hiding in the Netherlands.

 Since joining C²DH in 2017, most of my research has focused on various aspects of digital history.
 I have a longstanding interest in the epistemological implications of using new technologies in historical research, in the present as well as the past.
 As for the present, I am especially interested in the politics of digitisation and digitised cultural heritage, seen from a global perspective.
 At the same time, I see this as but one aspect (a key one to be sure) of the much broader question of how technology has always shaped, framed and constrained historical research and thereby affected historical knowledge production.